skylowe/thriving_index/PROJECT_PLAN.md

 - [ ] Create visualizations and reports

 ## Current Status
-**Phase**: Phase 0 - Project Setup (awaiting user review)
+**Phase**: Phase 1 - Component Index 1 (In Progress)
+**Date**: 2025-11-15

+**Completed**:
+- ✓ Phase 0: Project setup and infrastructure
+- ✓ API clients created and tested (BEA, BLS, Census)
+- ✓ Component 1 data collection script implemented
+- ✓ 3 of 5 Component 1 measures collected (6,248 total records)

 **Next Steps**:
-1. User review of PROJECT_PLAN.md and CLAUDE.md
+1. Collect BLS QCEW data for measures 1.2 and 1.3 (Private Employment and Wages)
+   - Note: This will take significantly longer due to API rate limits
+   - Can be run separately: `python3 scripts/data_collection/collect_component1.py` (without --skip-bls flag)
+2. Validate and clean all Component 1 data
+3. Calculate growth rates for each measure
-2. Upon approval, begin Phase 1: Component Index 1 data collection
+4. Proceed to Component Index 2 data collection
-3. Set up API clients reading keys from .Renviron file
-4. Collect county-level data for all 5 Growth Index measures across all 10 states

 ## Data Confidence Summary
 See API_MAPPING.md for complete details on each measure's confidence level: